hyrodium/ElasticSurfaceEmbedding.jl/docs/src/run-julia.md

 ![](img/example_strain-prediction.png)

+!!! tip "Allowable strain"
     Positive number means tension, and negative number means compression.
     Empirically, it is better if the absolute value of strain is smaller than ``0.01``.

 ```@docs
 print_strain